Cold War (1953–1962): The Soviet Union in the Space Race

 In August 1957 the Soviet Union tested the world's first successful Intercontinental ballistic missile (ICBM), the R7 Semyorka.
-Within only two months of the launch of the Semyorka, Sputnik 1 became the first man made object in Earth's orbit.
-This was followed by the launch of Sputnik II which carried Laika the first living space traveller though she did not survive the trip.
+Within only two months of the launch of the Semyorka, Sputnik 1 became the first human made object in Earth's orbit.
+This was followed by the launch of Sputnik II which carried Laika the first living space traveler though she did not survive the trip.
 This led to the creation of the Vostok programme in 1960 and the first living creatures to survive the trip to space, Belka and Strelka the Soviet space dogs.
 The Vostok Program was responsible for placing the first human in space, yet another task that the Soviet Union would complete before the United States.

 The R7 ICBM

 Prior to the start of the space race, the Soviet Union and the United States were struggling to build and obtain a missile that could not only carry nuclear cargo, but could also travel effectively from one country to another.
 These missiles, also known as ICBMs or Intercontinental Ballistic Missile, were key for either country to gain a major strategical advantage in the early years of the Cold War.
 However, where the U.S. failed in their initial ICBM flight tests, the Soviets proved to be years ahead in ICBM technology with their R7 program.
 The R7 missile, first tested in October 1953, originally was designed to carry a nose cone plus nuclear cargo equal to 3 tons, maintain a flight range of 7000 to 8000 km, a launch weight of 170 tons, and a two-stage launch and flight system.
 However, during the initial testing, the R7 ICBM proved too small for the required cargo and major changes were approved and implemented in May 1954.
 These changes consisted of a heavier nose that could carry 3 tons of nuclear payload and a design change that would allow for a controlled take off and flight due to the new launch weight being 280 tons.
 This rocket proved effective in testing in May 1957 and was then slightly adjusted to support space flight.